korem32/STEADINESS/Are You Even Trying?/Computer/Lessons for Learning PL.md

-# What did you feel?
+# What have you felt in learning new things?

 ## In learning Tutorial for Racket (01.09.2019 ~ )